Ada-C6/weekly-learning-goals/weekly-learning-goals/week-15.md

 - Set up your web page to include jQuery
 - See how jQuery syntax is different than plain JS
 - Utilize jQuery selectors to manipulate the DOM

+## Comprehension Questions

+- What is the syntax for making a variable that can be re-assigned?
+What is the syntax for making a variable that cannot be re-assigned?
+- What is the syntax for making a function with the functional expression style?
+- What is the syntax for using `forEach` with an anonymous arrow function?
+- What is the syntax for using `map` with an anonymouse arrow function?
+- What is the syntax for writing a unit test in Jest?
+- What is jQuery?
+- What is the syntax for using jQuery to select an element?
+What is the syntax for using jQuery to change a property on an element?